Large-Scale Optical Neural Networks based on Photoelectric Multiplication

 The noise term in Eq.~(\ref{eq:nnlayer2}) scales as $n_{\rm mac}^{-1/2}$, and therefore the signal-to-noise ratio (SNR) of each layer will scale as ${\rm SNR} \propto n_{\rm mac}$.
 Since noise adversely affects the network's performance, one expects that the energy minimum should correspond to the value of $n_{\rm mac}$ at which the noise becomes significant.
 To quantify this statement, we perform benchmark simulations using a collection of neural networks trained on the MNIST (digit recognition) dataset.
 While MNIST digit classification is a relatively easy task \cite{Sze2017}, the intuition developed here should generalize to more challenging problems.
 Data for two simple networks are shown in Fig.~\ref{fig:f2}, both having a 3-layer, fully-connected topology (Fig.~\ref{fig:f2}(a)).
 In the absence of noise, the networks classify images with high accuracy, as the example illustrates (Fig.~\ref{fig:f2}(b)).

 As Fig.~\ref{fig:f2}(c) shows, the error rate is a monotonically decreasing function of $n_{\rm mac}$.
 The two asymptotic limits correspond to the noiseless case ($n_{\rm mac} \rightarrow \infty$, which returns the network's canonical accuracy), and the noise-dominated case ($n_{\rm mac} \rightarrow 0$, where the network is making a random guess).
-Of interest to us is the cutoff point, loosely defined as the lowest possible energy at which the network returns close to its canonical accuracy.
-This is around 0.5--1 aJ (5--10 photons) for the small network (inner layer size $N = 100$), and 50--100 zJ (0.5--1 photon) for the large network (inner layer size $N = 1000$).
-This bound stems from the standard quantum limit (SQL): the intrinsic uncertainty of quadrature measurements on coherent states \cite{Caves1981}, which is temperature- and device-independent.
-This should be viewed as an absolute lower bound for the energy consumption of neural networks of this type; although the use of squeezed light allows one to reach sensitivity below the SQL \cite{Jaekel1990, Grote2013}, this requires squeezing all inputs (including vacuum inputs) which will likely lead to a net increase in overall energy consumption.
+Of interest to us is the cutoff point, loosely defined as the lowest possible energy at which the network returns close to its canonical accuracy \rmh{(for example within a factor of $2\times$, see dashed lines in Fig.~\ref{fig:f2}(c))}.
+This is around 0.5--1 aJ (5--10 photons) for the small network (inner layer size $N = 100$), and 50--100 zJ (0.5--1 photon) for the large network (inner layer size $N = 1000$). \rmh{(Note that this is per MAC, the number of photons per detector $N n_{\rm mac}$ is typically $\gg 1$.)} This bound stems from the standard quantum limit (SQL): the intrinsic uncertainty of quadrature measurements on coherent states \cite{Caves1981}, which is temperature- and device-independent.
+This should be viewed as an absolute lower bound for the energy consumption of neural networks of this type; although the use of squeezed light allows one to reach sensitivity below the SQL \cite{Jaekel1990, Grote2013}, this requires squeezing all inputs (including vacuum inputs \rmh{in optical fan-out}) which will likely lead to a net increase in overall energy consumption \rmh{(squeezing injects an average of $\sinh^2(\eta)$ photons per pulse, where $\eta$ is the squeezing parameter \cite{WallsMilburn}, which will substantially increase $n_{\rm mac}$)}.